KCCG/TxDb.Hsapiens.UCSC.hg19.ccdsGene/README.md

-This is an R package, which contains a TxDB representing CCDS (Consensus CDS) genes.
+This is an R package, which contains a TxDB representing CCDS (Consensus CDS) transcripts.
 This is intended to be used similarly to the official BioConductor package `TxDb.Hsapiens.UCSC.hg19.knownGene`.

  library(TxDb.Hsapiens.UCSC.hg19.ccdsGene)